khenjy-cave/supply-demand/examples/trends_and_responses.md

 - Can power admin tools, CMS interfaces, or reporting dashboards across stacks.

 > Omnitags is a response to the new dev stack: fast, multi-platform, schema-fluid.

+# Trends and Responses

+How does Omnitags CMS respond to today’s trends?

+- **Rise of headless CMS** → Omnitags CMS can serve both frontend templates and APIs.
+- **Rapid prototyping culture** → Devs want dynamic data sources with minimal config.
+- **Multi-platform content reuse** → Metadata lets you shape APIs by frontend context.
+- **SEO and structured data** → Easily insert JSON-LD, meta tags, and OpenGraph fields via aliases.

+> The future of CMS is metadata-aware, not model-locked.